MicrochipTech/RNWFxx_Python_OOB/IoT_CentralGroupEnrollment.md

 ### Creating an Enrollment Group
 This setting will allow your new device to automatically connect in a later step
-1. First select the "Permisions" option in the left menu.
+1. First select the "Permisions" option in the left menu
 2. Then select "Device connection groups" to view the "ID Scope" field
    > ## App.cfg Setting
    > _id_scope_ = Value from the "ID Scope" field on this page <br>